 - Environmental Compliance Analysis

-The Southern California area is notorious for street and highway traffic.
-As the already heavily populated area continues to grow, many municipalities are eager to improve their streets and highways.
-Chambers Group has been supporting cities and private companies alike for decades as they continue to move private transportation in Southern California forward.
+Southern California is notorious for street and highway traffic.
+As the heavily populated area continues to grow, many municipalities are eager to improve their streets and highways.
+Chambers Group has been supporting cities and private companies for decades as they continue to move private transportation in Southern California forward.

-While Chambers Group has worked on dozens of street and highway (link to 405 project) improvement/widening projects, a particularly trafficked project was recently completed for the City of Irvine.
+While Chambers Group has worked on dozens of streets and highway (link to 405 Project) improvement/widening projects, a highly trafficked project was recently completed for the City of Irvine.

 Since completing this initial improvement project, the City of Irvine has since expanded its efforts to include a stretch of Jamboree extending 2,000 feet south of Main Street to approximately 2,000 feet north of Barranca Parkway.
-As with the previous improvement, this work will be multifaceted with specific goals including construction of new pavement, curb and gutter, curb ramps, sidewalk, modified channelized island and driveway improvements.
-Scope of work includes street improvement plan and profile, right-of-way engineering (mapping & legal descriptions), earthwork grading plans, landscape planting/irrigation plans, construction details, traffic striping plans, traffic control plans, utility coordination/mapping, and specifications and construction cost estimates.
+As with the previous improvement, this work was multifaceted with specific goals including construction of new pavement, curb and gutter, curb ramps, sidewalk, modified channelized island and driveway improvements.
+Scope of work included a street improvement plan and profile, right-of-way engineering (mapping and legal descriptions), earthwork grading plans, landscape planting/irrigation plans, construction details, traffic striping plans, traffic control plans, utility coordination/mapping, and specifications and construction cost estimates.
 Chambers Group is currently preparing the MND for this project.